mendersoftware/mender/Documentation/update-modules-v3-file-api.md

 The `header` directory contains the verbatim headers from the `header.tar.gz` header file of the Artifact, in addition to a few extra files.
-One Artifact can contain payloads for several update module, so the three files `files`, `type-info` and `meta-data` are taken from the indexed subfolder currently being processed by Mender.
+One Artifact can contain payloads for several update modules, so the three files: `files`, `type-info` and `meta-data` are taken from the indexed subfolder currently being processed by Mender.